Water and Wetlands

 Seafood Road flooded at high tide

-The Legal Action
+The Initial Legal Actions

 1. the preliminary plat was approved well over 2 years ago and had therefore lapsed, and;